rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 to the code I was replacing or to code in the _office.js_ documentation.
 A lot of the improvement comes from using `await` `async` syntax sugar but converting functions to their curried form and figuring out more terse ways to type annotate also results in added clarity and significant syntactic simplification.

+We are not done with _office.js_.
+I will use it for more examples and more coding in anger in future notes.

 ## Type checking bloopers